DanielOaks/drawref-backend/PLANNING.md

 _What pain points exist with the existing tools?_

 - Can't add your own images or references.
-- Class-like intervals are very useful, but not always supported.
+- Class-like intervals (growing durations) are not always supported.

 ### Audience

-Admin users generally understand self-hosting, Docker images, importing content, and are tech-savvy.
+Admins generally understand self-hosting, Docker images, importing content, and are tech-savvy.

 Users are artists, may not be familiar with tech or the web, and are simply looking to draw with some references.